Ahrefs Review — All the Key Pros and Cons

 Interestingly — and somewhat uniquely amongst the leading SEO tools we’ve reviewed — this feature also gives you a word count metric (pictured above).

-Now, debate rages over whether word count is technically a ranking factor in SEO — but personally, I find word count data helpful, because it give you an idea of how ‘in-depth’ the top ranking content on a given topic typically is.
+Now, debate rages over whether word count is technically a ranking factor in SEO.
+But personally, I find word count data helpful, because it give you an idea of how ‘in-depth’ the top ranking content on a given topic typically is, and gives you at least some idea of the kind of depth that Google expects you to go into in order to rank for a particular keyword.

 So a thumbs up for this particular feature.